adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 them.
 By managing their group memberships you can disable their entitlements without the need for a new invitation if you later want to turn them back on.

+Remember that Adobe Id accounts are owned by the end user and cannot be deleted.
+If you apply a delete action, User Sync will automatically substitute the remove action for the delete action.

 ### Accessing Groups in Other Organizations